tentacool9/reinforcement_learning_for_llms/README.md

 So in this notebook I build up RL from Q-learning on Tic-Tac-Toe to deepseek GRPO on Cartpole

 *Table Of Contents:*
-1. Tic Tac Toe - Two agents play tic tac toe against one another
+-Tic Tac Toe - Two agents play tic tac toe against one another --Q-Learning
-  a.
-Q-Learning
-  b.
-Monte Carlo Learning
+--Monte Carlo Learning
-2. Cartpole
+-Cartpole
-  a.
-Policy Gradient - REINFORCE
+--Policy Gradient - REINFORCE
-  b.
-Actor Critic
+--Actor Critic
-  c.
-PPO
-  d.
-GRPO
+--PPO
+--GRPO